KushalBKusram/BehavioralCloning/README.md

 ## Description
 A neural network designed to learn and clone car driving behavior in autonomous mode in Udacity Self Driving Car Simulator.
 The network is designed as a supervised regression problem between the car steering angles and road images from the car.
 The network is _ layers deep.
 The network predicts an angle for the car to manuever based on the input from camera in front of the car.

-During training, images from three different camera angles (from the center, the left and the right of the car are used.
+During training, images from three different camera angles i.e. from the center, the left and the right of the car are used.

 ## Documentation
 ### Project Directory